wousser/SketchExcelContentSync/README.md

 1. [Download the Zip](https://github.com/wousser/SketchExcelContentSync/archive/master.zip) and unzip the package
 2. Double click on `excelContentSync.sketchplugin` for auto installation

+## Compatibility

+The plugin is compatible with the latest version of Sketch 55.2 🎉 (And previous versions).

-## How many language are supported
+## How many languages are supported
-- As many as you want.
+- As many as you need.
 Each columnn in your Excel file can be chosen as a language source.

 ## What about symbol overrides
 - Symbol overrides are supported.
 Prefix your symbols with '#' to include them.
 The will be listed as 'symbolName / overrideName' in the Excel file.